berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ![](images/image18.png)

-When you hit play, the asteroid and the ship can now collider and interact with each other.
+When you hit play, the asteroid and the ship can now collide and interact with each other.

 ### Health